pallets/werkzeug/docs/request_data.rst

 application to hang on conforming servers.
 This is actually intentional however painful.
 Werkzeug solves that problem by wrapping the input stream in a special :class:`LimitedStream`.
-The input stream is exposed on the request objects as :attr:`~BaseRequest.stream`.
+The input stream is exposed on the request objects as :attr:`~Request.stream`.
 This one is either an empty stream (if the form data was parsed) or a limited stream with the contents of the input stream.